 Basketball, Native youth, men’s healing, indigeneity, a European culture of conquest – all of these things come together in David Dean’s personal story.
-David’s story takes us on a journey that melds study with life experience as he spends five summers on the Crow Reservation in Montana, asks questions about his European heritage and how such a horrific culture of violence and conquest emerged within it, and compares his own experiences healing hyper-masculinity to the type of healing we might need as people of European descent to stop the processes of exploitation our ancestors put in place.
+David’s story takes us on a journey that melds study with life experience as he spends five summers on the Crow Reservation in Montana, asks questions about his European heritage and how such a horrific culture of violence and conquest emerged within it, and compares his own experiences healing hyper-masculinity to the type of healing we might need as people of European descent to stop the systems of colonialism and white supremacy our ancestors put in place.

 After reading David’s story, you might consider engaging with the guided inquiry “Two Strands”, which explores themes of colonization and indigenous ancestry through pre-Christian, traditional ritual practices from the British Isles.

-David was an avid basketball player and studied the significance of the sport on Native American reservations.
+David was an avid basketball player and studied the significance of the sport in reservation communities.
 “It’s incredibly popular.
 Some people speak about the game as a modern day equivalent to a young person’s development as a warrior in traditional society.”
 David’s high school study of colonialism, basketball, and cultural renewal turned out to be the beginning of a longer path.

 At Guilford College in Greensboro, NC, David became friends with Justin Big Hair.
 Justin’s mother, Peggy Wellknown Buffalo, runs The Center Pole, a beloved and longstanding community organization on the Crow reservation (Apsaálooke Nation) in Montana.
 David and Justin’s friendship formed amid threats of violence and responsive activism on the campus.

 “Someone threw a brick with a homophobic death threat on it through a gay student’s window that semester, and students organized a vigil in response.
-Justin and I met around that time and we talked a lot about the massive levels of homophobia on my basketball team at Guilford.
+We met around that time and we talked a lot about the massive levels of homophobia on my basketball team at Guilford.